4Ax-Technologies/capture_device1/Gstreamer, nvarguscamerasrc & white balance.md

 ### watch outs:

-*  In the default "(1): auto" mode consider whether damage could potentially affect the white balance and thus cause a mismatch with training data
+*  In the default "(1): auto" mode consider whether damage could potentially affect the white balance and thus cause a mismatch with training data: e.g crack damage to the wall of an enclosed space could result in daylight entering the inspection area

 *  "(9): manual" might look like an attractive option but it's default setting is unuseable: Gstreamer uses R:G:G:B values (Bayer-based) to set colour temperature and the default values are 0.5:0.5:0.5:0.5, which will cause under-exposed images with a strong green bias in most use cases.
 To work with this mode it is necessary